 "Incoming!"
 I yelled, ducking just as one of those flaming skulls smashed against the back of the four-by-four and exploded, face-meltingly hot blue fire rising high for a split second.
 "Holy crap!"

-The key word was
+The key word was in comparison.

 "Hold still!"
 Utsuho bellowed (the crow woman, just to be clear (and how I learned her name, as well as her friend Rin's, was another story entirely)), taking aim ahead of us.
 Sully jerked us aside just as a ray of solar death raked across the floor, painting the ground for a series of explosions to follow; they rang out through the air, golden domes springing upwards from nothing, their blast force lifting the four-by-four onto two wheels for a horrific moment.